 Stats Zone covers all matches played in the EPL, plus the top divisions in Spain, Italy, Germany, and France — and the Champions League.

-Download: Stats Zone (Free)
+Download: Stats Zone (Free) [No Longer Available]

 If you join in the conversations on fan forums and Twitter, you’ll often see people sharing images illustrating what line-up and formation they’d pick for their team’s next game.
 Lineup11 is the app you need to do this.

 Just create a team, pick a shirt style (from over 2,000 designs), a formation, and then add your players.
 When done, save your selection and you’ll be able to upload it instantly to Facebook, Twitter, or Instagram.

 Football Prediction takes a statistical approach to answering the age old question: Who’s going to win the big game this weekend?

 By combining things like form data, historical results, and news on injuries and suspensions, the app gives you a forecast for each match.
 The probability of the home team winning, or the away team, or the game ending in a draw is shown as a percentage, and you can drill down into a more detailed analysis for greater context.